Legal system

 Applying for a gender-recognition certificate: the facts

 Is the process “intrusive, outdated and humiliating”?
-We examine the evidence.
+This briefing examines the evidence.

 -